General Event Rules

 - To give skaters a chance to prepare and compete as a team.

-As this is the inaugural event the finer details are subject to change at the meet Coordinator, Chief Referee, and Chief Recorder discretion.
+The exact details are subject to change based on registration numbers at the meet Coordinator, Chief Referee, and Chief Recorder discretion.

 2. RELAY TEAM MAKE-UP